shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/basic-setup.md

 This creates a storage item for our pallet to keep track of a counter that will correspond to the total amount of Kitties in existence.

-### 4. Build pallet
+## Build pallet

 From the previous step, your pallet should contain a storage item called `AllKittiesCount` which keeps track of a single `u64` value.
 As part of the basic setup, we're doing great!

-> Info
-> As mentioned in the [overview of this tutorial series](./overview), you'll be implementing a total of 9 storage items which you'll discover as you write out your pallet's logic in the next parts.
+>As mentioned in the [overview of this tutorial series](./overview), you'll be implementing a total of 9 storage items which you'll discover as you write out your pallet's logic in the next parts.

 Before we move on, let's make sure everything compiles.
 We don't need to rebuild our entire node each time we update our pallet.
 Instead, we can use a command that only builds our pallet.
 From inside your pallet directory, run the following: